How to Synchronize Form with 3rd Party Services (Legacy)

 Proceed to the Zapier website and log in using your Google or Facebook account to get access to the app features.
 When the dashboard opens, go to My Apps, click the drop-down menu, and choose Gmail.

-In a separate window that will open shortly, choose the account you want to use and allow Zapier to manage drafts, send, view, and modify your mails.
+In a separate window that will open shortly, choose the account you want to use and allow Zapier to manage drafts, send, view, and modify your emails.

 Set trigger event

 Now, click on the big black “Make a Zap” button to create a new connection.
 Zaps have a simple structure; firstly, you choose the event that triggers a chain and then define, actually, the chain of actions that will be performed.
 So, firstly, pick the “Webhooks by Zapier” app (it is among the Built-In Apps).

 In the Choose Trigger Event drop-down menu, choose the “Catch Hook” option and press the “Continue” button.